-A chemical product may not be declared by the Agvet Code Regulations to be a restricted chemical product unless the APVMA has certified in writing that it is in the public interest for the product to be so declared.
+A chemical product may not be declared by the Agvet Code Regulations to be a RCP unless the APVMA has certified in writing that it is in the public interest for the product to be so declared.
 In deciding to give such a certificate, the APVMA must have regard to the following:

 |Number||Restricted chemical products|